Skirlez/AdventOfCode/README.md

 Each file expects to be given a directory which holds "n.txt", the input file for day n, as a console argument.

 Each file will print the answer and the average time to solve for both part 1 and 2.
+Each year folder contains a table with the results.

-Timing the solutions works by checking how long the function takes to run some amount of times, divided by that amount (usually 10,000).
+Timing the solutions works by measuring how long the solution function takes to run some amount of times, divided by that amount (usually 10,000).
+The functions will always recieve the input as a string, and how they parse it will add to the total time.
+Reading the file from disk is done outside of the solution functions on purpose, and the time it takes is not counted.

+Solution functions cannot do input file specific optimizations, like storing the position of a character without reading the string, or storing the width of the input (distance to newline) without parsing the string.
+They are made to be general, and should work with everyone's inputs and example inputs.

+They also cannot use any information/properties that aren't explicity given, unless the property being exploited is intentionally and sneakily inserted into all input files (see 2023 Day 8 Part 2).

-To run: I usually build with GCC, compiling the .cpp of the day with Util.cpp included.
+To run: I usually build with GCC, C++23, compiling both the .cpp of the day and Util.cpp together.
 When timing the solutions, I use -Ofast as a compiler argument.